 All full-time postgraduate students studying courses lasting one year or more are eligible for a council tax exemption certificate.

-Many students are already in employment during their MSc Virology studies, and successful completion of the programme often leads to career advancement.
+Many of our students are already working as biomedical scientists, doctors, nurses, consultants etc. during their MSc Virology studies, and successful completion of the programme often leads to career advancement.